PetrosKataras/stardust/README.md

 If you have installed stadust with `make install` then `Stadust_DIR` should point to `$INSTALL_PREFIX/share/stardust/cmake` .
 If you haven't installed stadust you can simply point `Stardust_DIR` to the directory where it was built.

 You can change this and any other project variable with the cmake tool of your choice or by just specifying command line options.

+Stardust, following Equalizer's licensing scheme, is released under the terms of the LGPL 2.1 license.